Berkelium0/AI-Project-1.0/README.md

 ## The Problem

-In this assignment, the task is to clean a Wumpus cave using a vacuum cleaner robot controlled by a sequence of instructions.
+In this assignment, the task is to clean a monster cave using a vacuum cleaner robot controlled by a sequence of instructions.
 The cave is represented as a grid of squares, where walls are marked with 'X', empty squares with spaces, the starting position of the vacuum cleaner with 'S', and portals with 'P'.
 The instructions include moving the vacuum cleaner north, south, east, or west.
 The challenge is to ensure that the entire cave is cleaned, accounting for walls